 Others were stunned that they never realised earlier, with one person commenting: "1000% thought they were spares.
 I have been robbed."

-Others on the other hand were shocked that people didn't already know about the little red bulbs, with another person thinking it was 'common knowledge'.
+Some users, on the other hand, were shocked that people didn't already know this about the little red bulbs, with another noting it was 'common knowledge'.

-"I used to put up the christmas lights at my parents house so i didn’t know that this wasn’t common knowledge," they said.
+"I used to put up the Shristmas lights at my parents house so I didn’t know that this wasn’t common knowledge," they said.

-These days, many modern Christmas lights come with remote controls or switches on the plug sockets, but at least we know what these little red bulbs do in case we ever come across them.
+Many modern Christmas lights these days come with remote controls or switches on the plug sockets, but at least we know what these little red bulbs do in case we ever come across them.